Dielectric wall accelerator: Construction

-The accelerator tube is made from sheets of fused silica, only 250 µm thick.
-After polishing, the sheets are coated with 0.5 µm of chromium and 2.5 µm of gold.
+The accelerator tube is made from sheets of fused silica, only 250 μm thick.
+After polishing, the sheets are coated with 0.5 μm of chromium and 2.5 μm of gold.
 About 80 layers of the sheets are stacked together, and then heated in a brazing furnace, where they fuse together.
 The stacked assembly is then machined into a hollow cylinder.
 Fused silica is pure transparent quartz glass, a dielectric, which is why the machine is called a "dielectric wall accelerator."

 A sketch of one of the assembled modules of the accelerator is shown in the patent sketch.
 The module is about 3 cm long, and the beam travels upward.
 The dielectric wall is seen as item number 81.
 It is surrounded by a pulse-forming device called a Blumlein.
 In figure 8A, the power supply charges the Blumlein.
 In figure 8B, silicon carbide switches surrounding the Blumlein close, shorting out the edge of the Blumlein.
 The energy stored in the Blumlein rushes toward the dielectric wall as a high voltage pulse.

-Usage in Proton Therapy
+Usage in proton therapy

 Dielectric wall accelerators have the potential to replace the currently used proton accelerators in radiation therapy, due to their smaller size, cost advantages, and reduced shielding requirements.

-Advantages and Limitations
+Advantages and limitations

 The DWA addresses the main issues with the current proton therapy systems—cost and size.
 Depending on the desired final beam energy, the conventional medical accelerator solutions (cyclotrons and small synchrotrons) can have large cost factors and space requirements, which could be circumvented by DWAs.
 The cost estimate for a DWA is about 20 million US dollars.

 DWAs are expected to reach acceleration gradients around 100 MV/m.

 The system is a spinoff of a DOE device to inspect nuclear weapons.
 This system requires several new advances because of the high energies, e.g., high gradient insulators.

 A wide band-gap photoconductive switch, about 4,000, is needed.

-A Symmetric Blumlein, typical width 1mm.
+A symmetric Blumlein, typical width 1 mm.